 The Roaming Client functions by running a local proxy on

-127.0.0.2:53 of the host.
-The client sets itself as the sole DNS server on the computer, so that all internet DNS requests are sent to DNSFilter.
+127.0.0.1:53 for macOS.
+The client sets itself as the sole DNS server on the computer so that all internet DNS requests are sent to DNSFilter.

-The Roaming Client automatically detects when a new network adapter (wireless, wired, VPN, etc) is activated, and will make adjustments accordingly.
+The Roaming Client automatically detects when a new network adapter (wireless, wired, VPN, etc.) is activated and will adjust accordingly.

 The Windows Roaming Client is comprised of three components:

 The State Machine decides what actions to take based on various system settings, user actions, and internal health checks.
-Switching networks, sleep/wake, close/open laptop lid, manually changing DNS settings are all examples of what the State Machine monitors and decides if changes need to occur.
+Switching networks, sleeping/waking, closing/opening the laptop lid, and manually changing DNS settings are all examples of what the State Machine monitors and decides if changes need to occur.